cardano-foundation/CIPs/CIP-1694/README.md

   a part of the active voting stake.
 However, the stake *will* be considered to be registered for the purpose of the incentives that are described in [Incentives for Ada holders to delegate voting stake](#incentives-for-ada-holders-to-delegate-voting-stake).

+  PV this is confusing - this is a different `Abstain` than the abstaining described in the "How votes are counted" section?
+As in, this is not stake that is counted in those vote tallies?

 * `No Confidence`

   If an Ada holder delegates to `No Confidence`, then their stake is counted